OmarTrigui/Wallet_Monitor_Udacity/README.md

 # Udacity_Wallet_Monitor
 A repository for my app featuring all source code and assets

-Wallet_Monitor is a simple android application that give the users the ability to save their payments.
+Wallet_Monitor is a simple android application that gives the users the ability to save their payments.
 In addition, this application can saves any item, its description and the paid amount.

 # Technical description :